Hip-hop/Spirituality/Freethinking. Speaking for all underdogs!

 Black folk have received no Divine Intervention until this very day!
 We have struggled, even with Jesus in our back pockets!

 Yes!
 I understand why and how black folk became steeped in Christianity.
 It was a slow progression.
-At the end of slavery (circa 1865) Africans—who were then called niggers, nigras and colored people had not fully accepted Christianity—a mere 38% while the rest held on to some form of African ancestor worship and Islam.
+At the end of slavery (circa 1865) Africans—who were, by then called, "niggers," "nigras" and "colored people" had not fully accepted Christianity—a mere 38%, while the rest held on to some form of African ancestor worship, Islam and a "crude" form of Judaism, as told in the book, "Hebrewisms of West Africa."

 (909 mostly black people dead by suicide.
 Thank you Jim Jones!)

-Why did—and why do black people think there is Salvific opportunity within the confines of black churches headed by white men?
+Why did—and why do black people think there is "Salvific" (salvation) opportunity within the confines of black churches headed by white men?

 With the wretched history of white people’s treatment of black people in America, why would we choose to put our very salvation in the hands of white people?
 Today, Sunday is still the most segregated day of the week—most whites go to white churches and most blacks go to black churches.

 And then there is the anomaly—the aberration—white men pastoring mostly black churches.
 This peculiarity is found in many cities.
 Take Denver, Colorado for instance.
-Heritage Christian Center, a mostly black church, which is pastored by a white man named Bishop Dennis Leonard.
-By all accounts, Bishop Leonard is a good man, a respectable man.
-Mr. Leonard, like many black preachers is a sharp dresser with a gift-of-gab—charismatic even, but some years ago Bishop Leonard’s church became mired in scandal—financial improprieties—nepotism.
-He left us and came back with a new church, built from the ground up.
+Heritage Christian Center, a mostly black church, which was pastored by a white man named Bishop Dennis Leonard (R.I.P.).
+By all accounts, Bishop Leonard was a good man, a respectable man.
+Mr. Leonard, like many black preachers was a sharp dresser with a gift-of-gab—charismatic even, but some years ago, Bishop Leonard’s church became mired in scandal—financial improprieties—nepotism (you know, putting his relatives in positions of power just because they were his family!)
+He left us and came back with a new church (before passing away in 2018), built from the ground up.
 He went from Rev. Leonard to Bishop Leonard.
-The 2.0 version is here and he ain’t playing no games!
+The 2.0 version came back and wasn't ain’t playing no games!

 How problematic it is that some black religious groups like the Nation of Islam view white people as "devils," yet other black people feel that white people have spiritual power to bless?

 They say, “The knowledge of God is in the white church, but the spirit of God is in the black church.”
 This seems to be the case.
 Black preachers can preach their asses off!
-They get into that ol’ Negro “call and response” preaching, which causes their followers to catch the Holy Ghost—something akin to what an exorcism might look like.
-Speaking gibberish called “Tongues” while flailing around comes about through this thing called “preaching.”
-Black men are the masters of this oratory process.
+They get into that ol’ Negro, slavery days, “Call and Response” preaching, which causes their followers to catch the Holy Ghost—something akin to what an exorcism might look like.
+Speaking gibberish called, “Tongues,” while flailing around comes about through this thing called, “preaching.”
+Black men are the masters of this oratory expression.
 This is the spirit of God working in the black church, they say.
 Conversely, a white church is very demure-like.
 In white churches, white preachers teach, not preach.
-They give knowledge without the show-like effects of the black church.
+They give knowledge without the show-like effects and atmosphere of the black church.
 There is no catching the Holy Ghost!
 There is no speaking in tongues.
-They get the word.
+They get the "Word of God" in the all-white church.

-Black people have had their share on religious con-men, including the likes of Father Divine, Sweet Daddy Grace and Rev. Ike, but none of these black men sought black people’s total destruction and death like Jim Jones.
+Black people have had their share of Christian religious con-men, including the likes of Father Divine, Sweet Daddy Grace and Rev. Ike, but none of these black men sought black people’s total destruction and death like a white Jim Jones.
 Jones was actually the student of Father Divine.
 This is where some of his religious swag came from.

 White preachers who pastor black churches are Jim Jones 2.0.
-Is this to say that someone like Denver’s Bishop Dennis Leonard will one day make his congregation drink the cyanide-laced Kool-Aid?
+Is this to say that someone like Denver’s Bishop Dennis Leonard (R.I.P.) will one day make his congregation drink cyanide-laced Kool-Aid?
 Heavens no!
 But what I am suggesting is that white preachers running black churches should be watched very carefully, even scrutinized.
 Their words should be dissected for the least bit of inconsistency.
-It’s one thing to have been raised around black people and naturally feel drawn to their religio-spiritual cause and it’s another thing to deliberately set up among black people to pimp their religio-spirituality.
+It’s one thing to have been raised around black people and naturally feel drawn to their religio-spiritual cause and it’s another thing to deliberately set up amongst black people to pimp their religio-spirituality and live off their everyday pain, living in America.
 A white man who pastors a black church is getting paid off of black suffering.
 They receive a wage for their preaching, which comes directing from those poor black parishioners.
-They teach, "Will a man rob God," while, at the same time, are robbing the people of their hard-earned money.
-It's sad when we see black preachers doing this dirty deed to black people and even more disgraceful when white men come amongst us with snake-oil salvation and we're too ignorantly religious to put a boot up their asses and expel them from our communities!
+They teach, "Will a man rob God?" while, at the same time, they are robbing the people of their hard-earned money.
+It's sad when we see black preachers doing this dirty deed to black people and even more disgraceful when white men come amongst us with snake-oil salvation and we're too religiously ignorant to put a boot up their asses and expel them from our communities!

 Politics has its place in the church.
 Jesus was political.
-He was murked (hung)—not for a religious crime, but for a secular crime—proclaiming himself as the “King of the Jews”—the long awaited messiah who would free the Jews from the yoke of oppression of Rome—and he was super-humble doing it—so-much-so that he rode side-saddle on an ass (donkey) even as they proclaimed “Hosanna in the Highest!”
-Yet, your preacher preaches a prosperity message as he stunts on you in a Rolls Royce, bought with the nigger-pennies of religiously ignorant people.
+He was murked (murdered!)—not for a religious crime, but for a secular crime—proclaiming himself as the “King of the Jews”—the long awaited messiah who would free the Jews from the yoke of Roman oppression—and he was super-humble doing it—so-much-so, that he rode side-saddle on an ass (donkey) even as they proclaimed “Hosanna in the Highest!”
+Yet, your preacher preaches a prosperity message, as he stunts on you in a Rolls Royce, bought with the nigger-pennies of religiously ignorant people.
 You drive a Chevrolet—Chev (shove) one foot and lay the other and walk your ass to the church.

 Up until the present, many preachers would not push their presidential candidate on their congregations, but we are in uncharted and unimaginable political territory!
 St. Luke 4:18 says, “The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised.”

-Try, if you will to make me a racist (even though black people cannot be racist!), but this is commentary on the black experience here in America.
+Try, if you will, to make me a racist (even though black people cannot be racist!), but this is commentary on the black experience here in America.
 Individual white people are not my direct enemy.
 The social, secular and religious systems are the enemies of black progress!
 If you choose to be pastored by a white preacher black person, stay vigilant!
 Those black people in Jim Jones's congregation never saw death coming!
-They saw that white man as infallible and he robbed them of life!
+They saw that white man, Jim Jones as infallible and he robbed them of life!
 Don't be the next Jonestown!
 Dare I say that white men have a fixation with death?
 Honorable mentions to David Koresh, a white preacherman down in Texas who led his flock to death when the government incinerated their asses.
 And "Do," another white preacher and his Heaven's Gate cult in San Diego who made his congregants commit suicide.
 Death seems to be their answer to the problems of life.
+For more on cults, check out the current special addition of People Magazine, which features Khalil Amani and his story along with Jim Jones, David Koresh, Heaven's Gate's "Do" and others

 No amount of preaching from any preacher moves me to action and certainly not a white preacher!
 I did II Timothy 2:15 (Study to show thyself approved unto God).
 I did Jeremiah 15:16 (Thy words were found and I did eat them).
 I am Song of Solomon 1:5 (I am black, but comely) and I come reciting the wisdom of Jesus, "For even the Son of man came not to be ministered unto, but to minister."
 (Mark 10:45) Don't invite me to your church to hear your preacher and if he's a white man, that goes double!
 I know it all!